-Outlining and Organizing (Library, Los Angeles Valley College)
+Outlining and Organizing (Writing Center, Los Angeles Valley College)

 Are you disorganized in your thinking?
 Do the facts you've gathered for your paper just seem like a big, disconnected blob?
 Fret no more!
 This page gives easy and straightforward organizing tips to allow you to organize your evidence around a thesis, especially guiding you to organize your body paragraphs around your thesis, and to structure each body paragraph around its sub-thesis.
 J.K

 Organizing Your Argument (Purdue University Online Writing Lab)

 Get those thoughts in line!
 Learn how to make a thesis, support it with evidence, and add some new characters.
 Warrants show how the evidence relates to the claim.
 Backing supports warrants.
 Counterclaims oppose views to your thesis.
 Rebuttals prove counterclaims wrong.
 All of these pieces together form a big, happy family of solid logic!
 M.C.K.

 Prewriting and Outlining (University of Maryland University College)

 Don't frustrate yourself by staring at that blank word document and waiting for inspiration to strike.
 Instead, here are some prewriting exercises that can help you generate some golden ideas.
 Then this site explains how to plan out your paper by organizing those scribblings into an outline.
 M.K.N.

 Prewriting Strategies (University of Kansas)